OksanaLev26/ballsGame/README.md

 balls to pop them and earn points.
 However, be prepared for a twist with the pink balls – clicking on them will spawn two additional balls of varying colors.
 Should you need a breather, the pause button is at your disposal.
 When you're ready to dive back in, hit continue and the game will seamlessly pick up where you left off.
 Successfully pop all the balls to complete the level, and your performance will be summarized in terms of balls popped and total time taken.

+Link to live site: https://oksanalev26.github.io/ballsGame

 Gameplay: